Adrian-Amoke/phase-1-project-music-preview-app/README.md

 - Browse the list of songs displayed on the main page.
 - Click on a song to view its details, including the title, artist, album, and cover image.
 - Use the form at the bottom of the page to add new songs to the list.

+## Conclusion
+The Music Preview Application is an innovative & interactive music discovery and management application.
+It's targeted at giving users an entertaining user interface with excellent functionality.